th2-net/th2-rpt-data-provider/README.md

     maxMessagesLimit: 100 // limits how many messages can be requested from cradle per query
     messageSearchPipelineBuffer: 500 // search/messages pipeline buffer size (defines how many messages could be processed concurrently)

+    sseEventSearchStep: 200 // step size in seconds when requesting events
+    keepAliveTimeout: 5000 // timeout in milliseconds. keep_alive sending frequency
+    dbRetryDelay: 5000 // delay in milliseconds before repeated queries to the database
+    cradleDispatcherPoolSize: 1 // number of threads in the cradle dispatcher

   pins: // pins are used to communicate with codec components to parse message data
     - name: to_codec
       connection-type: mq